██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 ⊕ HOVER TO MAGNIFY

-MOSAIC // LMC REGION // DORADO-FORNAX
+MOSAIC // LMC REGION // DORADO

 MOSAIC